hackers-terabit/linuxmitm/README.md

        the HKP protocol in turn uses plain-text HTTP over a non-standard port for this action - the attacker who already has access to network traffic can simply serve the user a PGP fingerprint as well as corresponding public key over HKP to validate the compromised installation media.

+   If distribution maintainers refuse to use HTTPS even as a non-default option for installation media download,then they must maintain hash,pgp fingerprints and torrent files over HTTPS.
+   Furthermore, PGP and hash verification instructions must be documented and maintained well.

+   The verification instructions must be written so that anyone with minimal technical expertise can follow along.
+   Such instructions most also be posted plainly as a mandatory requirement of the installation procedure on the same page a user initiates the download process.

 # The many imperfections of TLS

    TLS and the CA system are far from perfect. however simply using HTTPS will force the attacker to compromise the CA's or the user's computer